OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 The organization's data catalog is regularly reviewed, and updated as needed, to ensure it accurately reflects the data landscape.
 Processes and procedures are reviewed on a regular basis, and adjusted as needed to reflect changes to the organization's policies and priorities.

-### Notes

--

-### Guidance

-- DLP and data vaults as examples - anomaly detection
-- Watermarks on documents?
-To help you trace leaks

 ### Maturity Questions
 #### Q 1